Jmsaintange/Jmsaintange/README.md

 # James Mike Saint Ange
 *Adventurer, Dreamer, and Travel Enthusiast*

 Hello!
-Originally from Haiti, I’m James Mike Saint Ange,  a hard-working and driven individual who isn’t afraid to face a challenge.
+Originally from [Haiti](https://www.allwavingflags.com/2018/06/flag-of-haiti.html) , I’m James Mike Saint Ange,  a hard-working and driven individual who isn’t afraid to face a challenge.
 I’m passionate about my work and I know how to get the job done.
 I would describe myself as an open and honest person who doesn’t believe in misleading other people and tries to be fair in everything I do.
 Therefore, dream come true at JTC that aligned my career’s transition as Web Developer with a passion for coding and creating beautiful websites.

 ## Background and Education